zudsniper/mcp-vibe-tools/README.md

 ## Overview

-This server exposes endpoints corresponding to various `cursor-tools` commands (like `repo`, `plan`, `web`, `browser`, `xcode`, etc.).
-It translates JSON request bodies into CLI arguments, executes the `cursor-tools` command in the correct working directory, and returns the output.
+This server exposes endpoints corresponding to various `vibe-tools` commands (like `repo`, `plan`, `web`, `browser`, `xcode`, etc.).
+It translates JSON request bodies into CLI arguments, executes the command in the correct working directory, and returns the output.

 It is implemented in **Python** using **FastMCP** (https://github.com/jlowin/fastmcp), providing an SSE-capable MCP server.